 How to use the test

-The how-to video Rapid testing (in French only) explains the different steps to follow when doing a rapid test.
+The how-to video Rapid testing This hyperlink will open in a new window. (in French only) explains the different steps to follow when doing a rapid test.

-Never swallow the solutions and avoid contact with eyes and skin.
-Contact the Poison Control Centre in case of accidental ingestion or direct skin exposure to the solutions in the kits;
+• Never swallow the solutions and avoid contact with eyes and skin.
+Contact the Poison Control Centre This hyperlink will open in a new window. in case of accidental ingestion or direct skin exposure to the solutions in the kits;

 If the result is negative, perform another test 48 hours later.

-The shelf lives (expiry dates) of the Panbio™ and BD Veritor™ rapid antigen tests have been amended by Health Canada.
+The shelf lives (expiry dates) for rapid tests have been amended by Health Canada.